pilosus/piny/README.rst

 Installation
 ------------

 Install using ``pip install -U piny``.
-For optional validation support use one of the extra libraries in the square brackets:
+For optional extra validation support use one of the extra libraries in the square brackets:
 ``pip install -U 'piny[pydantic,marshmallow,trafaret]'``